-When you think about a recruiting video, do you imagine a two-minute video introduction that sits on your career site?
+When you think about recruiting videos, do you imagine a two-minute video introduction that sits on your career site?
 Or do you think about employee testimonials that are part of your company page on The Muse?

 If you thought of either of those, you’re dating yourself.

 It’s not that videos aren’t important recruitment marketing tools.
 They are.
 It’s that you may be thinking about them in the wrong way.
-The whole notion of a recruiting video has changed.
+The whole notion of recruiting videos has changed.
 Those high-budget, corporately produced videos that you might be thinking of?
 They’re no longer effective.

 The Invisibility Problem